Catboy-Riku/NyatOS/README.md

 Default user logins are as follows:<br />
 <br />
-*Yo a little help here?...
+*Yo a little help here!?...
 Alright alright I got it, stand back son..
 One, one, one, uhhmmmuhhhhh one!<br />*
 <br />
 Admin User : Riku<br />
 Admin Pass : 1111<br />